ohitsmekatie/ohitsmekatie/README.md

 <br><br>

 Currently i'm working as an analyst & analytics engineer at [PlanetScale](https://planetscale.com/).
+If you'd like to learn more about what I do check out [my website](https://whatisakatie.com/) or the pinned repos below.